-Readers can find a print version of the magazine on newsstands today, with a digital accompaniment to be released later this month.
+Readers can find a print version of the magazine on newsstands today, with a digital accompaniment online now.
 You can also hear from Dr. Edmunds at a panel discussion featuring women working in STEM-related roles, in celebration of International Women’s Day this Thursday, March 8, at BCIT Burnaby Campus.

 The article also touches on what organizations across BC are doing to get more women and girls in STEM fields.
 BCIT is working with government and other organizations to help to increase interest in computing in the K-12 education system, as well as for those who are reskilling mid-career.
 One upcoming initiative includes partnering with TD Canada Trust to offer a workshop that will introduce women to programming and careers in IT.